Narayanhiti Palace Museum: Design and layout

-Mahendra Manzil is the place of King Mahendra Bir Birkram Shah, the son of King Tribhuwan Bir Bikram Shah.
+Mahendra Manzil was the palace of King Mahendra Bir Bikram Shah, the son of King Tribhuwan Bir Bikram Shah.

 Hindu Temple Spire

 This is the iconic central tower that rises above the palace in the front.
 The tower is an extension of the Hindu temple beneath it.

 Garuda

 The Garuda outside Narayan Mandir in the palace premises is thought to be from Licchavi Period of Nepal.